 The Park People will adhere to its core values which include:

-- Selling Milwaukee County park land is not in public's long-term best interest.
+- Selling Milwaukee County parkland or rezoning parkland is not in public's long-term best interest.

 - Park lands must be maintained to ensure public engagement, public safety and community property values